airbnb/streamalert/docs/source/athena-setup.rst

 StreamAlert uses AWS Athena for historical searching of:

-* Generated alerts from StreamAlert (currently supported)
+* Generated alerts from StreamAlert
-* All incoming Data sent to StreamAlert (coming soon)
+* All incoming log data sent to StreamAlert

 This works by: